FrankHJCuypers/gaai/README.md

 Gaai shows a card with the details of the found device.

 + The top row shows
-    + At the left the type of the Nexxtender Charger: HOME or MOBILE.
+    + At the left the type of the Nexxtender Charger: HOME.
+MOBILE BLACK or MOBILE RED.
     + At the right the device's bonding state ("pairing").
 See below table for an explanation of the possible states.
 + The second row shows if the device is available for connection.
 See below table for an explanation of the possible states.
   For devices shown in this screen, it is by design always Available.